 As we can see, using the serial port with PySerial is really simple.
 The only thing that might seem strange is why we had to import the “time” library.

-The reason is that from the moment we create the Serial object until it is actually available for use, a certain amount of time is needed to open the serial port.
-Therefore, we need to introduce a wait using the “Sleep” function, which belongs to the “time” library.
+The reason is that from the moment we create the Serial object until it is actually ready to be used, a certain amount of time is needed to open the serial port.
+Therefore, we have to introduce a wait using the “Sleep” function, which belongs to the “time” library.

 Send Information to Arduino

-In this second example, we will send data to Arduino from Python.
-To do this, we are going to use the following sketch that we saw in the entry Arduino Communication with Serial Port.
+In this second example, we are going to send data to Arduino from Python.
+For this, we will use the following sketch that we saw in the post Comunicación de Arduino con puerto serie

-This sketch receives a number from 1 to 9 and makes the built-in LED, connected to PIN13, blink the number of times received.
-We upload the sketch to Arduino, and just like before, we leave it running.
+This sketch receives a number from 1 to 9 and blinks the integrated LED, connected to PIN13, the number of times received.
+We load the sketch into Arduino, and as before, we leave it running.

 const int pinLED = 13;